The Best Workout for Every Age

 The definition of the best workout

 “Ultimately the best workout for any age needs to be one that fits your time constraints and that you enjoy,” says Kyra Williams, NASM-certified personal trainer and coach for USA Weightlifting and USA Powerlifting.
 “If it doesn’t work for your schedule, it’s hard to get to, and if you tend to be all or nothing, you will end up with nothing.”
-The key, experts say, is to find something that you can stick to long term.
+The key is to find something that you can stick to long term.
+You don’t have to join a gym or health club.
 Finding something that boosts your energy and your mood will fit that bill.
 To wake you up even more, try these 50 easy ways to boost energy.

 The 20s workout

 Be sure to incorporate cardio, weight training, balance work, and stretching, says Rachel Straub, MS, CSCS, co-author of Weight Training Without Injury.
 She suggests sneaking in cardio at least three to five days a week, whether you prefer running, swimming, cycling, or walking.
 “Finding a form of cardio exercise that you enjoy—and can do properly and consistently, preferably for life—is most important,” she says.
 She also recommends weight-training at least two days a week, challenging all major muscle groups: back, chest, arms, core, shoulders, and legs.